-Sarah has worked with Slung Low, Hull Truck, Engine Room Theatre, Paines Plough, Opera North, York Theatre Royal, Castaway Goole Music Theatre (Queens Award), Greyscale, Common Ground Theatre, IOU, Flanagan Collective, Target English International, Tessa Walker, Hull Minster, Hull School of Drama, Music and Screen, Paines Plough, Riding Lights, York Theatre Royal, Hull City Council, C4DI, Centre for Digital Innovation & SofarSounds.
+Sarah has worked with Slung Low, BBC, Hull Truck, Engine Room Theatre, Paines Plough, Opera North, York Theatre Royal, Castaway Goole Music Theatre (Queens Award), Greyscale, Common Ground Theatre, IOU, Flanagan Collective, Target English International, Tessa Walker, Hull Minster, Hull School of Drama, Music and Screen, Paines Plough, Riding Lights, York Theatre Royal, Hull City Council, C4DI, Centre for Digital Innovation & SofarSounds.

 Received commissions from + collaborated with Wellcome Trust, University of Hull, Arts Council’s England’s People and Places, Hull Truck Theatre, Hull City of Culture 2017, Ron Dearing UTC, FEO + Bishop Grosseteste University.
 Festivals include Secret Garden Party, Latitude, Freedom Festival, Little Fest, The Big Malarky, Edinburgh Fringe, Humber Street Sesh, NozStock & Substance.

 Graduating from University of Hull in 2010 (BA Theatre & Drama), Sarah founded an award winning live arts + theatre company ParkBench, whilst continuing to develop her practice.
 She directed Hull’s regional artist development programme + explorative innovation platform for theatre makers.
 Bringing together artists from different forms + regions to the city to explore new processes of making, whilst giving emerging makers professional platforms to share + develop their work.
 Sarah co founded Assemble Fest + was Creative Director of ArtsFest Goole 2016 whilst leading the charity’s "Be Inspired Discover More" campaign (REYTA finalist 2017).